 Visual Resources.
 The new laboratory building will be set back about 100 m (330 ft) from the road, and will be a part of a cluster of existing site buildings.
 It is not expected to have any impact on existing visual quality of the landscape.
 Under current site conditions (the no action alternative), some of the experimental rings are visible from the properties and roads surrounding the site.
-The experimental rings are not visible from the residential properties located about 0.8 km (0.5 mi) to the south of the site.
+The experimental rings are not visible from the residential properties located to the south, southwest, and northeast of the site.

 After the pole extensions are completed under the proposed action, the ring structures will be more visible from the roads surrounding the site and from the agricultural properties to the east and west.
-The ring structures will still not be visible from the residential properties near the site, both due to the distance and to a wooded area to the south of the site.
+The ring structures will still not be visible from the residential properties to the south, southwest, and northeast of the site, both due to the distance and to wooded areas between the site and the residences.
+The ring structures may be visible at a residence directly west of the site (see Figure 3.3-1,), although they will be partially covered by the trees within and surrounding the rings.
+The poles would be visible from elevated off-site locations from a long distance (approximately 8 km [5 mi] or more).

 Section 4.6 concluded that the proposed action will have minimal impacts on visual resources.
 It is also concluded that cumulative visual impacts (from the proposed action and the construction and operation of the new laboratory building) will be minimal.